 The UPEC classification, united with the QB mark, enables any specifier, project owner or private individual to determine the product fitting the use of the premises where it will be laid.

-- Stations and Airports
+- Trains stations and Airports

 Each type of premises is assigned a classification according to the use.
 This ranking centres around four concepts: